spidersocks/unified-backend/content/en/faq/parent_admin_qna_examples.md

 As our class arrangements are tailored to each child’s situation and classroom resources, we can’t confirm this online.
 Please contact our course consultant directly via official WhatsApp.
 They’ll promptly coordinate the best class arrangement for your children.
 Thank you for your understanding!

+---

+# Scheduling / Leave — Examples & Policy Reply Rules

+For notifications or action requests (reply only with [NO_ANSWER]):
+- “Need to take leave next week.” → [NO_ANSWER]
+- “Sorry 11/5 Julian can’t attend lesson.” → [NO_ANSWER]
+- “Can you cancel this Friday 3pm class?” → [NO_ANSWER]

+For policy questions (may reply with policy; avoid making arrangements):
+- “Tristan will be away on 19 Dec.
+What’s your rescheduling policy?”
+  Suggested bullet points (from Absence & Make‑up Policy):
+  - Please notify us at least 4 hours in advance for cancellations;
+  - Make‑ups should be scheduled within the course period (typical free quota: 8 sessions → 2, 10 sessions → 3);
+  - Missed classes without notice are charged and not made up;
+  - Sick leave requires a doctor’s certificate for make‑up;
+  - All courses must be completed within 3 months from the first lesson.
+  (Do not make or confirm any bookings via chat; staff will follow up.)
+---